Sethrot/AutoLoader/README.md

 # AutoLoader

 Installation steps:
-1. Drop the files into your GearSwap/libs folder.
+1. Drop the files into your GearSwap folder.